IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Introduction/README.md

 Several customer may also request that the cluster would not have internet access (i.e **restricted network or airgapped**).
 Although most can be fulfilled with IPI airgapped cluster, some specific deployment may need to be UPI.

-For the purpose of this workshop, we will be installing IBM Cloud Pak for Integration on IBM ROKS
+For the purpose of this workshop, we will be using IBM Cloud Pak for Integration on IBM ROKS

 [Go back to -> Table of Contents](../README.md)